 Types of Writing Jobs

 The term ‘writer’ broadly defines all kinds of writers.
 In reality, though, writing is a skill that can help you make a career in different fields.
 You can select any of these creative writing skills to kickstart your career as a writer.

 Broadly speaking, journalists such as reporters and feature writers are writers that cover news, current affairs and lots of other stuff for their employers.
 This writing skill requires a nose for news and a flair to present the news accurately and without bias.

-A critic is a writer that reviews everything from books to liquor, food, movies and restaurants.
-To make a career with this creative writing skill, you’ll require a good sense of analysis and have in-depth knowledge about the field.
+A critic is a writer who reviews everything from books to liquor, food, movies and restaurants.
+To make a career with this creative writing skill, you’ll require a good sense of analysis and in-depth knowledge about the field.
 They generally work for news media and other specialized websites.

-Have you ever bought an electronic item or electrical appliance?
+Have you ever bought an electronic item or an electrical appliance?
 The user manuals that come with these are prepared by technical writers.
 Generally, technical writers are engineers that can analyze various specifications and guide you on how to use any particular device.
-This too is a specialized skill because you’ve got to explain complex technical terms in a simple and easy to understand manner for the end-users.
+This too is a specialized skill because you’ve got to explain complex technical terms in a simple and easy-to-understand manner for the end-users.